onedata/onedata-documentation/doc/administering_onedata/storage_import.md

 # Storage import
 Storage import is dedicated for importing files located on a storage by registering them in the space supported by the storage.
 The file registration process **does not copy any data**, it simply creates the necessary metadata so that the files pre-existing on the storage are reflected and accessible in the supported space.
+It is possible to configure the storage to detect consecutive changes made directly on the storage after the initial import (during the space lifecycle) - using the continuous scan option, by manually triggering scans or by re-registering files.

 This functionality should be used in two setups:
 * There is a legacy dataset located on the storage, which should be imported into a space.